Project

 Extract the ID of the last run:

-You can also filter the runs table by state, owner, or tag.
+You can also filter the experiments table by state, owner, or tag.

 runs_table_df = project.fetch_runs_table(owner="my_company_ci_service").to_pandas()